BMelone/COMP4102-Project/README.md

 You can run on Linux, but that will not be explained in these instructions.
 Versions other than Visual Studio 2017 and OpenCV 3.4.9 are not guaranteed to work.

-An example of how to run the code is in the file CodeDemo.mp4
+An example of how to run the code is in the video located here: https://drive.google.com/file/d/1mNl5U3CbNynxZYRsVIoP0Zib-HPWKIHM/view?usp=sharing

 To compile and run the code:
 1. Clone the repository to your computer